 Although you only have to send the dispute letter to the appropriate CRA, you can opt to send it to your financial institution as well (the one with an account showing an error on your credit report) if you want to.
 Finally, if you have more than one error, they might be easier to track if you send individual dispute letters for each one.

-Once your CRA gets the letter, they have 30 days to resolve the issue.
+Once your CRA gets your properly drafted and supported dispute letter, they have 30-45 days to resolve the issue.
 In the meantime, you’ll be able to check their website for updates.

 A Paper Trail Never Hurts